willow-ahrens/Finch.jl/docs/src/tensors.md

 We refer to a node in the tree as a subfiber.
-All of the nodes at the same level are stored in the same datastructure, and disambiguated by an integer `position`.
-In the above example, there are three levels: The rootmost level contains only one fiber, the root.
+All of the nodes at the same level are stored in the same datastructure, and disambiguated by an integer `position`.  in the above example, there are three levels: the rootmost level contains only one subfiber, the root.
 The middle level has 3 subfibers, one for each column.
 The leafmost level has 12 subfibers, one for each element of the array.
 For example, the first level is `A_fbr.lvl`, and we can represent it's third position as `SubFiber(A_fbr.lvl.lvl, 3)`.
 The second level is `A_fbr.lvl.lvl`, and we can access it's 9th position as `SubFiber(A_fbr.lvl.lvl.lvl, 9)`.
-For instructional purposes, you can use parentheses to call a fiber on an index to select among children of a fiber.
+For instructional purposes, you can use parentheses to call a subfiber on an index to select among children of a subfiber.

 ```jldoctest example1
 julia> Finch.SubFiber(A_fbr.lvl.lvl, 3)